mheerens/product-api/readme.md

+# TO DO / NEXT STEPS
+- flask api for controlling everything
+- chronjob that triggers fetching
 # Data Science Product API
 This project is to demonstrate a working data science product using methods such as modularization, data gathering through apis, continuous inprovement of ML model, publishing